tetrateio/dmz-workshop/07-Debugging/README.md

 # Overview
 One of the big benefits of a Service Mesh is the ability to gain insight into an application's behavior by collecting metrics, logs, and traces that are captured at the Envoy sidecar.
 In this lab we will see how TSB can assist application owners in debugging and troubleshooting application issues.

-## Deploy the application
+## Deploy the Application

 - First we will need to deploy another helper application that can be used to simulate a misbehaving application and also demonstrate a more complex chain of microservices that call each other.
-We will be configuring this in the `public-east` cluster, our insecure application.
+We will be configuring this in the `public-east` cluster, our insecure cluster.
 Deploy the sample proxy application using `kubectl apply`:

 ```bash
 SVCNAME=svca envsubst < 07-Debugging/00-app.yaml | kubectl --context public-east apply -f -